Colwyn Bay: Sport

-The local football team is Colwyn Bay F.C. who play in the Cymru North, the second tier of Welsh football.
+The local football team is Colwyn Bay F.C. who play in the Cymru Premier, the top tier of Welsh football after securing promotion in the 2022–23 season.
 The local cricket team is Colwyn Bay Cricket Club who play at Penrhyn Avenue and the rugby union team is Colwyn Bay RFC.
 As of 2012, the RGC 1404 rugby team play at Eirias Stadium in Colwyn Bay as part of a development venture by the WRU.

 Colwyn Bay Golf Club (now defunct) was founded in 1893.
 The club and course closed in 1959 and the land was used for a housing development.

 The Black Cat Cycling Club, founded in 2014, is based in Colwyn Bay with members made up of cyclists from the town and the surrounding area.

-Glamorgan County Cricket Club traditionally play one first class game a year at Colwyn Bay.
+Glamorgan County Cricket Club traditionally play one first-class game a year at Colwyn Bay.